Enjoying New York City on a Budget

 Off-Broadway theatre refers to less elaborate productions often held in less expensive venues elsewhere in the city.
 Some of these shows become so popular that they move to larger Broadway theatres.
 Others would turn off any mainstream audience.

 Some Off-Broadway shows, as with many alternative music clubs, are in unsafe areas, where rents are cheap.
-When in doubt, take a taxi.
+When in doubt, take a taxi or Uber.

 Central Park South